Have you wondered how the art of baking began, and spread its reach across the Philippines?

 Just a few examples of the different types of Filipino baked goods and “kakanin.”

-For the everyday Filipino, there was the “bakery sa kanto” (neighborhood bakery) that satisfied one’s craving for Pandesal, Kalayaan and Monay.
+For the everyday Filipino, there was a “bakery sa kanto” (neighborhood bakery).
+It is there that one satisfies cravings for Pandesal, Kalayaan and Monay.

 Typical bread that you can find in a neighborhood bakery.

-For those who could afford their own oven, having newly baked cake, cookies, bread and similar desserts, became staple during mealtime, snacks and feasts.
+For those who could afford an oven, cake, cookies, bread and similar desserts, became staples.
+These are enjoyed during mealtime, snacks and feasts.

 A modern kitchen, where baking techniques of yesterday, and appliances of today meet.

 The importance of baked goods in Philippine tradition is undeniable.
-With so many foreign influences that made their mark in how baking developed in the Philippines, there is no definitive answer really, to how it all began.
-What we do know, is the importance of this wonderfully delicious art, and how it has since been vital in every Filipino’s life.
+There’s no definitive answer to how it all began due to all the foreign influences.
+What we do know, is the importance of this wonderful and delicious art.
+It has since been vital in every Filipino’s life.